jabyess/jabyess.github.io/instructions.md

 each post (a post is a .md file in `./content`) gets outputted into its own subfolder in the root dir

+edit your css files inside of `./content`, they will be copied to the root dir

 ## add a new post
 - create a .md file in `./content`
 - add frontmatter